dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 That is because if it were the second, the first `function()`, a `CallableSuffix`, would be followed up by another `CallableSuffix` – which is expressly not allowed.

+To avoid confusion,
+implementations are encouraged, but not required, to use parentheses around function pointer and delegate types that return by reference and/or have non-default linkage.

 ### Max Munch Exception

 Parsing for the most part follows max munch.
+(On exception is lexing floating point numbers.)
 Max munch is the following general rule:
 > If the imaginary parsing cursor can meaningfully parse the next tokens as part of what it tries to parse, it will,
 > and only if it can’t will it, depending on context, either try to close the current entity and go to the previous level or issue a parse failure.

+The motto is: What can be parsed, will be parsed.

-For backwards compatibility, this DIP proposes to add another exception to max munch:
+For backwards compatibility, this DIP proposes to add (an/another) exception to max munch:
-Whenever a type constructor (`TypeCtor` in the grammar) is followed by an opening parenthesis, this is considered effectively one token and refers to the `BasicType` rule.
+Whenever an opening parenthesis follows a type constructor, this is considered effectively one token and refers to the basic type rule.

 The excpetion is required so that e.g. the follwing declaration keeps the meaning it currently has:
 ```d